zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce.md

 A company uses Entity Framework and needs to import customers with the `BulkMerge` method to insert new customers and update existing customers.

 However, there is a particularity.
-The customer has a column `IsLocked` in the database:
+The customer data to import don't contains all values (some are null).
+The destination value should be keep if the source value is null.

-- When `IsLocked = 0`, the customer can be updated
+- When `StagingTable.Email IS NULL`, the destination value should be keep
-- When `IsLocked = 1`, the customer is locked and should not be updated
+- When `StagingTable.Email IS NOT NULL`, the destination value should be updated

-All customers to import have the value `IsLocked = true; // 0`, so the update action should only be performed when both `IsLocked` value (source and destination) are equals.

-**Note**: We cannot use the `PrimaryKey` option in this scenario.
-Otherwise, when performing a `BulkMerge`, it will consider the locked customer as a new customer instead of an existing one and will insert it.

 ## Solution

-The`MatchedAndCondition` option have 4 solutions to this problem:
+The`Coalesce` option have 2 solutions to this problem:

-- [[Action]MatchedAndConditionExpression](#actionmatchedandconditionexpression)
-- [[Action]MatchedAndConditionNames](#actionmatchedandconditionnames)
-- [IgnoreOn[Action]MatchedAndConditionExpression](#ignoreonactionmatchedandconditionexpression)
+- [CoalesceOn[Action]Expression](#coalesceonactionexpression)
-- [IgnoreOn[Action]MatchedAndConditionNames](#ignoreonactionmatchedandconditionnames)
+- [CoalesceOn[Action]Names](#coalesceonactionnames)

-## [Action]MatchedAndConditionExpression
+## CoalesceOn[Action]Expression

-Use this option if you prefer to specify with an expression which properties you want to include.
+Use this option if you prefer to specify with an expression which properties you want to coalesce.

 ```csharp
 context.BulkMerge(customers, options =>